materialsinnovation/pymks/INSTALLATION.md

 # Installation

-PyMKS works fully in both Python 2 and 3.
+PyMKS is a pure Python package and is fully tested in both Python 2 and 3.

 ## Conda